dials/dials/doc/sphinx/dials_scale_user_guide.rst

 to set :samp:`full_matrix_max_iterations=1` to do at least one iteration.

 A third option is to reduce the number of reflections used by the scaling algorithm during minimisation.
-By default, a subset of reflections is chosen based on their normalised intensities, with the default set chosen between E2 values of 0.8 and 5.0, which typically selects between 1/3 and 1/2 of the dataset.
-These limits can be set with :samp:`E2_range=min,max`, or similary an :samp:`Isigma_range=min,max` or :samp:`d_range=min,max` can be set to reduce the number of reflections used to determine the scaling model.
-However, one should be careful that the subset is representative of the whole dataset, and selecting too few reflections will lead to overfitting of the subset and worse overall merging statistics.
+If using :samp:`reflection_selection.method=auto`, the number of reflections should be manageable even for very large datasets, but this can always be controlled by the user - see the previous section in this guide.

 .. _aimless: http://www.ccp4.ac.uk/html/aimless.html
 .. _xscale: http://xds.mpimf-heidelberg.mpg.de/html_doc/xscale_program.html